 Built for the grandchildren of a German roof maker, now running a metals factory in the promised land.

-The factory is built around a central courtyard with orange trees and a bubbling fountain, providing light, colour, atmosphere and smells to the workers on their breaks or lunch hour.
+The factory is built around a central courtyard with orange trees and a bubbling fountain, providing light, color, atmosphere, and smells to the workers on their breaks or lunch hour.

-The factory has a smooth flow of raw materials delivery, production, packaging and dispatch.
-Floating above it all is the research and development section, with a view to the factory floor and the courtyard.
+The factory has a smooth flow of raw materials delivery, production, packaging, and dispatch.
+Floating above it all is the research and development section, with a view of the factory floor and the courtyard.